joegreene/CS_121_Fall_2014/README.md

 (and all other pages in this repository).
 I regularly attend lecture, I go to the lab for the first half hour or so, and of course you can talk to me during the SI session.

+__NOTE__: Most (if not all) updates to this repository are done between Friday evening and Saturday morning.
+If you've come to check for updates on the weekly work, best time to check it out is on Saturday.

 I look forward to working with you guys this semester!

 -------------------------------------------------------------------------------